Chargeback reason codes

 Regardless of the specific reason code assigned, merchants retain the right to representment, which allows them to challenge the chargeback by providing supporting evidence.
 However, it is important to note that the reason code may change during the dispute process if additional information or evidence is presented.

 There are different card networks that work with their own sets of reason codes for chargebacks.
-The most common networks in North America and Europe are Visa, Mastercard, American Express, and Discover.
+The most common networks in North America and Europe are Visa, Mastercard, American Express, Discover and Diners.

 Merchants need to be aware of time constraints linked with chargeback reason codes.
 These time limits determine the window within which a cardholder can file a chargeback after a transaction.
 Each card scheme sets its own time limits for chargeback disputes, typically ranging from 60 to 120 days from the transaction date.
 Chargebacks initiated outside this timeframe may be rejected by the issuing bank, allowing the merchant to retain the funds.